Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

     };
     ```
 !!!
 Tip
-    It is not necessary to return `0` or `FALSE` from the function as it will be explicitly filled by the zCParser, but it is a good practice for readability to `return FALSE`.
+    It is not necessary to return `FALSE` from dialogue conditions, but in other cases it can very rarely cause subtle bugs.
+It is thus good practice to always return some value, even if that is `FALSE`.

 ### information